Careers

 For more information on Our Lady of Victory Camp, please go to www.olvcamp.ca

-If you are interested in these opportunities, please forward your cover letter and resume including contact information for 3 references to by January 26, 2025 to Cody Parr (Camp Director) by email at cody.parr@caedm.ca.
-These opportunities will remain available until successful applicants are selected.
+Please forward your cover letter and resume including contact information for 3 references to Cody Parr (Camp Director) by email at cody.parr@caedm.ca.
+This position will remain open until a suitable candidate is found

 We thank all applicants for their interest, however, only those selected for an interview will be contacted.